Marine Highway 101 for last mile planning

 Yes, NY Harbor still has a lot of working waterfront and is, since the pandemic, the largest port in the USA (in terms of international cargo received), but that infrastructure is concentrated in a few places, not all over the place in a way that would support delivering ecommerce freight.
 Building a marine highway to move things within NYC means we have to start almost from scratch.

 Some maritime infrastructure has recently been added in NYC, those are the docks for the NYC Ferry system.
 In the last days of Mayor de Blasio’s administration, he announced a freight vision Delivering Green that proposed using passenger ferries “moonlighting” at night to move freight after the passenger hours ended (midnight to 5am was times slot we heard.)
 The NYC EDC, which plans and oversees the NYC Ferry system, has been talking about using those boats and the docks for last mile freight, maybe because that ferry system was highly subsidized before the pandemic and hemorrhaged money during the pandemic.
 Using that system for freight could justify keeping the service while helping reduce the ecommerce truckopalypse.
-October 28, 2022, The NYC EDC got $5.16MM grant from the federal Maritime Administration (MARAD) to “to upgrade and improve six harbor landings” to have them serve as new locations for last mile freight: Stuyvesant Cove (Manhattan), Downtown Manhattan Heliport (Manhattan), Pier 36 (Manhattan), Oak Point (Bronx), 29th Street Pier (Brooklyn), and 23rd Street Pier (Manhattan) and “the upgrades include installing floating platforms with appropriate tie-up and vessel docking hardware to successfully secure vessels and allow for unloading via crane, hand truck, e-bikes, or motorized vehicles.”
+October 28, 2022, The NYC EDC got $5.16MM grant from the federal Maritime Administration (MARAD) to “to upgrade and improve six harbor landings” to have them serve as new locations for last mile freight: Stuyvesant Cove (Manhattan), Downtown Manhattan Heliport (Manhattan), Pier 36 (Manhattan), Oak Point (Bronx), 29th Street Pier (Brooklyn), and 23rd Street Pier (Brooklyn) and “the upgrades include installing floating platforms with appropriate tie-up and vessel docking hardware to successfully secure vessels and allow for unloading via crane, hand truck, e-bikes, or motorized vehicles.”
 PortSide’s advocacy is mentioned in the quote in the press release from Congresswoman Nydia Velazquez.

 Speed.
 How is next day delivery possible if gridlock means the BQE alone can take hours!